New Zealand Weather in April

 Wanting to explore the incredible landscapes of New Zealand in April?
 Then you’ve picked a great time to do it.
 With mild weather, uncrowded destinations and plenty of things to do, travelling New Zealand in April will no doubt be a rewarding experience.
 Nevertheless, it’s always good to be prepared for the weather, so here’s a quick guide to the New Zealand weather in April.

 Unlike in the Northern Hemisphere, April is during mid-autumn in New Zealand.
 This means you’re likely to experience a mix of weather as the country goes from summer into winter.
 To learn more about the weather in New Zealand, check out our guide to The New Zealand Seasons and Climate, as well as What is the Weather Like in New Zealand?

 Tips for visiting New Zealand in April

-Here are some helpful tips to make travelling in New Zealand in April all the more easier.
+Here are some helpful tips to make travelling in New Zealand in April all the easier.

 - April is an unpredictable month to visit New Zealand in terms of the weather.
-Make sure your prepared with warm clothing, lighter clothing and wet weather gear.
+Make sure you’re prepared with warm clothing, lighter clothing and wet weather gear

 - Wear high-factor sunscreen.
 Even in April, the UV rays are pretty intense in New Zealand so don’t get caught out!